Aboshi/SwitchME/README.md

 _________________________________________________________________________________________

-To compile payloads for SwitchME you wil need to install the Arduino IDE https://www.arduino.cc/en/Main/Software
+To compile payloads for SwitchME you will need to install the Arduino IDE https://www.arduino.cc/en/Main/Software

 ~ Next you must install the board manager for SwitchME ~